Is your lawn mower stalling or cutting out?

 - Using a fuel stabilizer with the new gas will inhibit the formation of residue.
 Meaning you can leave the gas in the tank for longer.
 So, if you do need to leave the fuel in the tank or in (your jerry can) stabilizer is a good idea.

 Sometimes the vent becomes blocked.
 This causes a vacuum in the tank and stops the fuel from flowing.
-Usually the vent is integrated into the fuel cap and can be easily cleaned.
-If your cap is old or the vent damaged, get a new fuel cap.
+Usually, the vent is integrated into the fuel cap and can be easily cleaned.
+If your cap is old or the vent is damaged, get a new fuel cap.

 Spark plug issues